Viscous coupling unit: Design

+Rotary viscous couplings for torque transmission or as torsional dampers have been used since the 1920s.
+The units typically have thin rotating plates and filled with a highly viscous fluid.
+One set of plates is connected to the power source and the other to the driving hub.
+The principal mechanism for transferring torque is based on the shearing of the viscous fluids and the unit's function is dependent on the rotation of the elements or plates inside.
+Thus, the coupling functions due to the viscous drag acting on the plates.

+Units with interleaved, perforated plates, and filled with viscous fluids are used in automotive systems to transmit torque.
+Four-wheel-drive vehicles need to accommodate the differences in speed between the front and rear wheels while turning corners on dry, hard roads, as well as when wheels on one of the axles spin on slippery surfaces.
+A viscous coupling unit between the front and rear drive shafts provides for minor speed differences between the plates and functions like a limited-slip differential when there is a greater speed difference between the front and rear drive shafts.

-Rotary viscous couplings with interleaved, perforated plates and filled with viscous fluids are used in automotive systems to transmit torque.
-The device consists of a number of circular plates with tabs or perforations, fitted very close to each other in a sealed drum.
+The device consists of circular plates with tabs or perforations, fitted very close together in a sealed unit.
 Alternate plates are connected to a driving shaft at one end of the assembly and a driven shaft at the other end.
-The drum is filled with a dilatant fluid, often silicone-based, to about 80% by volume.
+The unit is filled with a dilatant fluid, often silicone-based, to about 80% by volume.
 When the two sets of plates are rotating in unison, the fluid stays cool and remains liquid.
+During operation, the shear friction between the silicone oil and the plates of a viscous coupling will generate heat and increase the temperature of the silicone fluid, inflate the volume, increase the internal pressure, and thus transfer more torque.

-When the plates start rotating at different speeds, the shear effect of the tabs or perforations on the fluid will cause it to heat and become nearly solid because the viscosity of dilatant fluids rapidly increases with shear.
-The fluid in this state will effectively glue the plates together and transmit power from one set of plates to the other.
+When the plates start rotating at different speeds, the shear effect of the tabs or perforations on the fluid causes it to heat and become nearly solid, as the viscosity of dilatant fluids increases rapidly with shear.
+The fluid in this state will effectively "glue" the plates together and transmit power from one set of plates to the other.
 The size of the tabs or perforations, the number of plates, and the fluid used will determine the strength and onset of this mechanical transfer.

-This type of device essentially differs from fluid couplings such as torque converters by using the viscosity of the medium to transfer torque, rather than its momentum.
+This type of device differs from fluid couplings, such as torque converters, in that it uses the medium's viscosity to transfer torque rather than its momentum.
 This makes it potentially useful even on very small scales and requires less cooling.
-The torque transmitted is sensitive to the difference in speeds of the input and output but is almost independent of their common rate.
+The torque transmitted is sensitive to the difference between the input and output speeds but is almost independent of their common rate.